sveinse/zaptec/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-## WARNING: Development version
+## :warning: Development version

-**IMPORTANT!** This is https://github.com/sveinse/zaptec which is @sveinse's fork of upstream/official zaptec integration at https://github.com/custom-components/zaptec
+**IMPORTANT!** This is https://github.com/sveinse/zaptec which is @sveinse's fork of upstream/official zaptec integration at https://github.com/custom-components/zaptec.
+This is under active development, and any feedback on your experience using it is very appreciated.
+Add issues here: https://github.com/sveinse/zaptec/issues

-This repo can be installed manually into Home assistant by manually adding the URL in HACS.
+> :information_source: **IMPORTANT!** This is a major refactor of the upstream zaptec integration.
+The names and device setup has been significantly refactored.
+Installing this version will break your existing automations and templates.

-**WARNING!** Existing `zaptec` installations MUST be uninstalled first.
+This repo can be installed manually into Home Assistant by manually adding the URL in HACS.

+:information_source: **NOTE!** Existing `zaptec` installations MUST be uninstalled first.
 Installing this repo will clash with existing integration already installed.

 ### Step 1
 ![Setup1](/img/hacs_custom.png)